Keeys-App/keeysapp/docs/obsidian/Project Export Import.md

 Exports project data including:
 - Project metadata (name, description, color, status)
 - Language configurations
-- All translation keys
+- All translation keys with descriptions (in `keys` array)
-- All translations organized by language
+- All translations organized by language (in `locales` array)

 #### `ProjectService.import_project_data()`
 Imports project data:
 - Creates a new project with the provided configuration
-- Creates all translation keys
+- Creates all translation keys with descriptions from `keys` array
-- Creates all translations for each key and language
+- Creates all translations for each key and language from `locales` array
+- Maintains key descriptions during import
 - Uses transactions to ensure data consistency

 ## Frontend Implementation